pensjonatus/flash-fiction/blog/daisies-and-coffee.md

 ---
-title: 'Daisies and Coffee'
+title: Daisies and Coffee
 date: '2015-06-07'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 Daisy took a sip of coffee and looked at Marcus with her big cow eyes.
 She